Using Python

 Rasa Pro has a Python package called rasa-pro

-that you can install locally, with either pip
+that you can install locally, with uv

-Setup Your Python Environment
+Set Up Your Python Environment

 Check if your Python environment is already configured: